EGI-Federation/documentation/content/en/users/tutorials/minio-oidc/_index.md

 `arn:aws:s3:::${jwt:preferred_username}*`

-This will allow every user full control of their own buckets, and restrict access to other users' buckets.
+This will allow every user full control of their own buckets under `s3://preferred_username-` prefix, and restrict access to other users' buckets.
 {{% /alert %}}

 See the